DETAILED ACTION

 a user input means that is connected to the management device via the communication line and receives information input from the user to the management device; and

-an inventory management means that is connected to the management device via the communication line and manages an inventory of goods provided to the user who uses the space, the inventory management means comprising one or more sensors configured to measure an inventory of the goods and to transmit, via the communication line, sensor data indicative of a variation of the inventory of the goods, wherein
+an inventory management means that is connected to the management device via the communication line and manages an inventory of goods provided to the user who uses the space, the inventory management means comprising one or more sensors configured to measure an inventory of the goods and to transmit, via the communication line, first sensor data indicative of an inventory level of the goods at a start of a reservation and second sensor data indicative of an inventory level of the goods after an end of use of the space is confirmed, wherein

 the management device comprises: